insin/cookdandbombd-really-ignore-users/README.md

 Topics created by ignored users will also be hidden.

+## After installing

+Visit your [Ignore List](https://www.cookdandbombd.co.uk/forums/index.php?action=profile;area=lists;sa=ignore) and the extension will synchronise itself with your ignored users.

+If you're not logged-in, the extension will manage an independent ignore list for you via the new ignore controls it adds to every post.

 ## Easier ignoring

-The extension also makes it easier to add people to your Ignore List - a new "Add to ignore list" control will be added to a user's profile next to their posts:
+A new "Add to ignore list" control will be added to a user's profile next to their posts:

 ![Screenshot of the new 'Add to ignore list' control](screenshots/ignore_control.png)

-Clicking it will take you to your Ignore List and automatically handle adding the user to it.
+Clicking it will ignore the user - if you're logged-in, this will take you to your Ignore List and the extension will handle automatically adding the user to it.

 ## Viewing hidden posts and unignoring